kiiru4reals/writeups/wazuh/errors/errors.md

 `Failed to reset password. {"status":"FORBIDDEN","message":"Resource 'admin' is read-only."}`

 This happens when you try to reset you password.
 If this is an issue.
 You can navigate to `/etc/filebeat/filebeat.yml` and change your password from there.

+`Kibana server is not ready yet wazuh`
+This happens when you make a change on the configurations.
+Don't stress, give it 5-10 minutes as the server starts.